Writing readiness refers to the development of some pre-writing skills in children that are fundamental for learning how to write.

-As you can imagine, many of them relate to the ability of having one’s hand do what you want it to do, which is referred to as “gross motor skills”.
+As you can imagine, many of them relate to the ability of having our hand do what we want it to do, which is referred to as “gross motor skills”.
 On the other hand, the “fine motor skills” are the ones that enable us to hold writing instruments correctly and do it with the correct amount of force and speed to make a mark on a paper.
-That’s why for the developing writing abilities of children it’s crucial that they have plenty of positive experiences interacting with materials like paper and crayons before starting school.
+That’s why for children to develop writing abilities, it’s crucial that they have plenty of positive experiences interacting with materials like paper and crayons before starting school.

 Some of the skills necessary to master handwriting are:

 During infancy and toddlerhood, kids make random scribbles where the marks for both drawing and writing are undifferentiated.
 Afterwards, they start doing controlled scribbling, where they can say that they are drawing an object and can identify it by its name.
-This attribution of meaning to drawings, regardless of their technical mastery or accuracy, represents an important milestone in their cognitive development as it attests that a child is beginning to grasp the idea that real objects can be symbolized using marks.
+This attribution of meaning to drawings, regardless of their technical mastery or accuracy, represents an important milestone in their cognitive development, as it attests that a child is beginning to grasp the idea that real objects can be symbolized using marks.